SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 1. In the sidebar, go to **Jobs** and then either **All Jobs** or **Drafts**.
 2. Hover over the job you wish to delete and from the three-dot menu choose **Delete**.

-Session idleness may be set to 10—130,000 minutes.